 Again it’s still wise to try and source an organic variety of these vegetables and wash them thoroughly before serving them.

 *In the USA a small amount of papaya is made from genetically modified seeds.
 EWG’s advice here is to try to buy the organic varieties.

-My daughter spent a lot of time researching what fruit was good for pygmy hedgehogs and what fruit should be avoided as it could be toxic to pygmy hedgehogs.
+My daughter spent a lot of time researching what fruit was good for hedgehogs and what fruit should be avoided as it could be toxic to hedgehogs.
 Hopefully with the 5 safe foods, it will be easier to give some fruit goodness without worrying about any side effects.

 What vegetables can hedgehogs eat?
 We normally give our hedgehog small pieces of cooked carrot.
 Other cooked vegetables such as broccoli, spinach and asparagus can also be a good choice for hedgehogs.

 What size cage does an hedgehog need?
 At a minimum, a cage which 3 feet x 2 feet (90cm x 60cm) is recommended but ideally something bigger at 4-foot x 2 foot (120cm x 60cm) is a better choice.